burlachenkok/burlachenkok.github.io/_posts/2024-09-27-do-not-compress-gradients-in-random-reshuffling.md

 </center>

-Our recent research work, **"Don't Compress Gradients in Random Reshuffling: Compress Gradient Differences"** has been accepted at [Conference on Neural Information Processing Systems (NeurIPS) 2024](https://neurips.cc/Conferences/2024/) for presentation and proceedings.
+Our recent research work, **"Don't Compress Gradients in Random Reshuffling: Compress Gradient Differences"** has been accepted for presentation and proceedings at [Conference on Neural Information Processing Systems (NeurIPS) 2024](https://neurips.cc/Conferences/2024/)

 This year, the NeurIPS main track received a total of 15,671 valid paper submissions, from which the program committee accepted only 25.8%.